Back to Blog

 Headlines That Convert

 You get 50 characters.
-Do not waste them on generic copy like “Shop Our Products Today.”
-Instead, lead with a benefit or differentiator:
+Do not waste them on generic copy like “Shop My Books Today.”
+Instead, lead with a benefit or differentiator that appeals to your target readers:

 Video That Stops the Scroll

-Sponsored Brands Video is the most underutilized high-performance format on Amazon.
+Sponsored Brands Video is the most underutilized high-performance format on Amazon for authors.
 Keep these principles in mind:

-• First 2 seconds matter most: Lead with the product in use or a visual hook, not a logo animation
+• First 2 seconds matter most: Lead with a compelling book cover reveal or a scene from your story, not a logo animation

-• No sound assumption: Most shoppers browse with sound off, so use text overlays for key messages
+• No sound assumption: Most readers browse with sound off, so use text overlays for key messages like “Book 1 Free with Kindle Unlimited”

-• 15-30 seconds is the sweet spot: Long enough to demonstrate value, short enough to hold attention
+• 15-30 seconds is the sweet spot: Long enough to tease the plot, short enough to hold attention

-• End with the product and a clear benefit statement: Reinforce what makes you different
+• End with the book cover and a clear call to action: Reinforce what makes your series different from others in the genre

 Making the Decision

 If you are currently running only Sponsored Products and wondering whether to expand into Sponsored Brands, the answer is almost always yes — but with discipline.
 Do not just launch a Sponsored Brands campaign with a vague headline and hope for the best.
-Build it with intentional creative, targeted keywords, and a landing experience (your Brand Store) that is worth sending traffic to.
+Build it with intentional creative, targeted keywords for your genre, and a landing experience (your Author Store) that is worth sending traffic to.

 And if the thought of managing multiple ad types, testing creative, and tracking cross-campaign attribution feels like a full-time job — well, it kind of is.
-That is why brands partner with agencies like AZvertising to handle the complexity while they focus on building great products.
-If you are ready to make your ad formats work together instead of against each other, we would love to talk.
+That is why authors partner with agencies like AZvertising to handle the complexity while they focus on writing great books.
+If you are ready to make your ad formats work together instead of against each other, and finally build an author brand that readers search for by name, we would love to talk.

 Want help applying this?